puigfp/competitive-programming/spoj/rectangle/notes.md

 The idea of the algorithm is to implement those propositions in Python and then do a naive for loop to find all the $P \in [2L, 2U]$ for which $\mathcal{P_3}(P)$ is true (and the associated values for $(w, h) = f_3(P)$).

 We heavily rely on memoization to avoid recomputing the same values multiple times.
-We calculating the complexity, we consider that each function runs exactly once for every possible input.
+When calculating the complexity, we consider that each function runs exactly once for every possible input.

 *Trick*: Two steps require to perform factorization (computing $\mathcal{P_0}(A)$ and $\mathcal{P_2}(A)$).
 We compute the factorizations for all possibles values of $A$ at the beginning of the algorithm (cost: $O(U^2)$) to make factorization a $O(1)$ operation.